 It is also a great option for investors to invest in both the US and Australian markets from the same platform.
 Currently the only other platform that offers this is Pearler and Stake will release their option in Quarter 3 of 2021.

 If you want to follow a buy and hold strategy for a wide range of ETFs then this is definitely the platform for you.
-Currently the Superhero app has the widest variety of free available ETFs making it a great option.
+Upon review Superhero app has the widest variety of free available ETFs making it a great option.

 If you want to set and forget your investments and have them on auto-pilot then you are better off using Pearler as Superhero doesn’t offer auto-invest features.